scottrlarson/profession/content/publications/publication-scam-avoidance3.md

 {{< youtube le71yVPh4uk >}}

-## Terms

-- **Illusion of authority**: A author of a message or a person that attempts to put themselves in a position of authority over you in an attempt to get you acquiesce your freedom of choice.
-- **Web Browser**: Google Chrome, Firefox and Internet Explorer are a few popular examples.
-These applications make it so you can visit sites on the web.
-- **Factory Restore**: A method to restore the device to its factory state when you first purchase the device.
+[^factory-restore]: **Factory Restore** is a method to restore the device to its factory state when you first purchase the device.
 This can assure that any actions that were performed on your device are erased.